-An effective enterprise mobility strategy is not about determining pros and cons, rather embracing the overall impact that new mobile technology will have on the future of your business.
+An effective enterprise mobility strategy is not about determining pros and cons, rather it is about embracing the overall impact that new mobile technology will have on the future of your business.

-Mobility solutions are now part of our everyday personal and professional lives.
+Mobility solutions are a huge part of our everyday lives.
 In the U.S. alone, consumers are spending 5 hours per day on mobile devices.
 In 2010, a fourth of internet traffic was from mobile devices.
 Today, over 70% of internet traffic comes from mobile devices.

-We all heavily rely on apps on our mobile phones, tablets, and phablets for:
+Everyone relies on the apps on our mobile phones and tablets for:

-This article will provide you the information needed to help create an effective mobility strategy, specifically for your business.
+In this article, we provide you with a comprehensive guide to create an effective enterprise mobility strategy for your business.

 We’ll dive into: